Social welfare

 Municipalities are responsible for providing social benefits for their residents.
 The Tax Office provides the benefits and the Social Security Bank allocates the child benefit.

-Since 1 January 2022, a new Civic Integration Act entered into force.[6]
+Since 1 January 2022, the Civic Integration Act 2021 entered into force.[6]
 Part of this new system entails that beneficiaries of international protection will no longer be entitled to the social benefit during the first six months of their legal stay in a Dutch municipality.
 Instead, the municipality will pay their costs for housing, the energy bills and the healthcare insurance, as far as the social benefits reaches.
 The beneficiaries will receive the rest of the amount as an allowance, besides the additional benefits, provided by the Tax Office and the Social Security Bank.
-The goal of this system is to support refugees by their start in the Netherlands so they can focus more on their integration in Dutch society.
+The goal of this system that is called ‘ontzorgen’ (or relieve) is to support refugees by their start in the Netherlands so they can focus more on their integration in Dutch society.
 Municipalities are encouraged to provide trainings about Dutch financial systems and budget coaching so beneficiaries become more financially self-sufficient during the six months.[7]
+Now, after almost two years, it has become evident that for municipalities, the mandatory ontzorgen is challenging to organise in practice, and as a result, they either do not execute it or only do so partially.
+Part of the reasons for this is that the group that needs to be supported is not homogeneous and therefore requires a different approach.
+Additionally, the amount of social benefit is often insufficient to cover the fixed expenses.
+Sometimes ontzorgen even proves counterproductive, leading to unpaid or double-paid bills.
+The Ministry of Social Affairs and Employment is currently collaborating with municipalities to explore ways to enhance the support system.[8]

 Conditions for obtaining social welfare